kiwi0fruit/misc/src/socionics-jat/reddit2.md

 | IxTx<2,6,11,15>            | INTJ-Ti'-dom v ISTJ-Ti'-dom v INTP-Ni'-dom v ISTP-Si'-dom v IuTJ-Ti'-dom v ... | ? |

-# 8. Translation of some useful socionics terms.
+# 8. Single-noun terms like intuiter, sensor, feeler and tasker.
 Pacific vs. resolute types

 Terms that can describe a person or a type.